cxiang26/pointnet.mxnet/README.md

 # PointNet.mxnet
-This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
-The model is in `pointnet.py`.
+This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in mxnet.
+The model is in `pointnet.py` or `models/`.

 # Download data and running